Whew!: Celebrity Whew!

 On November 5, 1979, in an attempt to increase the show's ratings, Whew! changed its format to accommodate the addition of celebrities to the game.
 Originally conceived as a three-week special series of episodes, the change instead became permanent on December 5 and the show adopted the title Celebrity Whew! to reflect it.

-Each contestant was paired with one of the two celebrities and they both took turns charging.
-They shared blocking duties, with each of them placing three blocks when it was their turn.
-The rules were otherwise unchanged except, toward the end of the series, if one of the teams was able to win by sweeping the first two boards, they got to play the third board unopposed for bonus money with a randomly generated set of blocks.
+Each contestant was paired with one of the two celebrities.
+One member from the charging team played at a time, passing control to his/her partner after either clearing or exhausting the current level.
+The two shared blocking duties, with one member placing the first three blocks and the other one placing the last three.
+The rules were otherwise unchanged except that, toward the end of the series, any team that won the first two rounds of a match could play the third one unopposed for additional money and time with a randomly generated set of blocks.

 In the Gauntlet of Villains, one member of the team took the first half and the other took the second half.
 As before, each $100 earned in the front game was worth one additional second on top of the base 60-second time, and completing the Gauntlet won $25,000 which retired the player immediately upon winning it.